Carbohydrates Don’t Make Us Fat!

 You definitely can lose weight and stay slim and healthy on balanced, healthy nutrition, in fact you can’t lose weight healthily without being on healthy nutrition.

-Carbohydrates don’t make you fat, it’s excess calories that make you fat and excess calories come from overall overeating, not just overeating carbohydrates!
+Complex carbohydrates don’t make us fat, it’s excess calories that make us fat and excess calories come from overall overeating, not just overeating carbohydrates!

 Excess proteins, over and above your daily needs and fats also contribute calories that account for your weight gain.